Velas Turtle Festival - Olive Ridley Conservation

 Locals are involved in every step of the process: surveying the beach for eggs, collecting and transferring them into artificial hatcheries which are monitored till the eggs hatch.
 The babies are then collected and released twice a day i.e. in the morning and evening.
 Timings are Morning 7 – 7:30 am and Evening 6 – 6:30 am.
 The sightings of a baby turtle are on pure luck.
 Visitors are requested to follow announced dates as they are predicted by an NGO with the constant study.
 Every turtle hatched out of an egg goes back into the sea on the same day.

 On release, when the hatchlings head to the sea, they record the place's geomagnetic field intensity, remembering it till they return as adults.
 This is a key moment in their lives.
 Fifteen years later, the females from the batch will reappear to nest and lay eggs at the exact spot of their birth.
 They will hatch 50-60 days later and the cycle goes on.

 Bankot Fort is a very old coastal fort.
-After conquering, it was renamed as Himmatgad by Marathas.
+After conquering, it was renamed Himmatgad by Marathas.
 Later, after the fall of Suvarnadurga, the British changed the name to Fort Victoria.
 Bankot fort used to hold the commanding position on the traditional trade route of Savitri River.
 Approximately, it takes half an hour to reach the entrance of the fort.
 There is a wide and safe route to reach the top of the fort.
-There are two entrance gate & one Nagarkhana from where Savitri river is visible.
+There are two entrance gate & one Nagarkhana from where the Savitri river is visible.
 A beautiful piece of history can be explored on Bankot Fort.
-On the Velas Turtle Festival tour, you will be visiting Bankot Fort on day one of the Eco-tour.

 Harihareshwar Beach & Temple